 “Our tea gardens are spread across north- east India, Vietnam and Africa,” says Surhit Bhattacharyya, Head of IT at McLeod Russel.
 “These remote locations have intermittent connectivity at best.
 Add to that the problems of inadequate technology and moderate skills, and the task of maintaining records, monitoring transactions and processing payroll all become major issues.”
 Poor connectivity, limiting operational visibility, was not the only problem at McLeod Russel’s estates.
 At the tea gardens, the company was using standalone custom applications for inventory, payroll, and finance factory operations.
 Every garden had its own item data master list and distributed vendor item, and each was created and operated in a silo.
 The large variety of systems in use made compilation very difficult.
 As each tea estate operated individually, the central purchasing team did not have visibility on total stock or consumption.
 According to Surhit, management dreaded monthly, quarterly and end-of-year closures, as manual compilation of data took an extremely long time.

 McLeod Russel started looking for an ERP that could work with its existing infrastructure, with the consideration that internet access at the estates was limited.
-They evaluated Oracle, SAP, custom applications from different vendors, and finally chose LS Nav, based on Microsoft Dynamics NAV.
+They evaluated Oracle, SAP, custom applications from different vendors, and finally chose the LS Retail software solution, based on Microsoft Dynamics.
 At the remote tea gardens it would be hard to manage complex ERP solutions.
-LS Nav, however, presented the right mix of lightness and features.
-“We found LS Nav, based on Microsoft Dynamics NAV, to be a lightweight ERP, tested across the globe with hybrid architecture.
+LS Retail software, however, presented the right mix of lightness and features.
+“We found LS Retail software, based on Microsoft Dynamics, to be a lightweight ERP, tested across the globe with hybrid architecture.
 It can work offline and then synchronize the data to central servers when connectivity is available,” says Surhit.
 The solution was deployed by PricewaterhouseCoopers (PwC), LS Retail partner in India and Microsoft Gold Certified Partner.
 The partner installed the solution at all 54 tea estates plus head office, where they set up a central data bank.
 The solution was structured so that it would not be dependent on internet access.
-Aside from standard Nav modules such as finance, purchase and inventory, the system was customized to include key modules for the tea business, such as factory, payroll and Garden Information System (GIS) modules.
-The LS Nav Data Director connects to the central server, transmitting data seamlessly between head office and tea gardens, and enabling the system to function as a whole.
+Aside from standard modules such as finance, purchase and inventory, the system was customized to include key modules for the tea business, such as factory, payroll and Garden Information System (GIS) modules.
+The system transmits data seamlessly between head office and tea gardens.

 Benefits all around